MicrosoftDocs/cpp-docs/docs/cppcx/visual-c-language-reference-c-cx.md

 -   C++ Windows apps that use XAML to define the user interface and use the native stack.
 For more information, see [Create a "hello world" app in C++ (Windows 10)](http://msdn.microsoft.com/library/windows/apps/dn996906.aspx).

 -   C++ [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] components that can be consumed by JavaScript-based Windows apps.
-For more information, see [Creating Windows Runtime Components in C++](http://msdn.microsoft.com/library/hh441569.aspx)[Creating Windows Runtime Components in C++](/MicrosoftDocs/windows-uwp/blob/docs/windows-apps-src/winrt-components/creating-windows-runtime-components-in-cpp.md).
+For more information, see [Creating Windows Runtime Components in C++](/MicrosoftDocs/windows-uwp/blob/docs/windows-apps-src/winrt-components/creating-windows-runtime-components-in-cpp.md).

 -   Windows DirectX games and graphics-intensive apps.
 For more information, see [Create a simple Universal Windows Platform (UWP) Game with DirectX](http://msdn.microsoft.com/library/windows/apps/xaml/mt210793.aspx).